yeonnnee/dev-log/readMe.md

 # STUDY
-Record what I've learned or studied.
+Records what I've learned or studied.

 ### Index